osmandapp/web/main/docs/user/map/map-context-menu.md

 In case there is no offline map present at selected location, for example map object menu was opened via Search or via specific Favorite, then the smallest possible offline map will be suggested to [download](../start-with/download-maps.md#download---map-context-menu).

-**Android**: If you already have [downloaded](../start-with/download-maps.md) OsmAnd maps (vector or terrain), it is possible to updated them via context menu.
+**iOS**: If you already have [downloaded](../start-with/download-maps.md) OsmAnd maps (vector or terrain), it is possible to updated them via context menu.
 You will need to select the region on the map first - click on any location on worldwide zoom 3-7.

-**Note**: if you have opened context menu for map region (region is higlighted), you will be able to see '<Translate android="true" ids="rendering_category_details"/>' about it: type and size of a available map, link to a wikipedia page, language, population and other.
+>**NOTE**: if you have opened context menu for map region (region is higlighted), you will be able to see '<Translate android="true" ids="rendering_category_details"/>' about it: type and size of a available map, link to a wikipedia page, language, population and other.

 ### * Add / Delete Parking point